 In the meantime the Bolsheviks had reintroduced conscription using brutal methods and harsh discipline.
 The volunteer Red Guards were now supplemented by a regular Red Army that was partly trained by German officers.
 The army was furthered strengthened by so-called "Internationalists", soldiers recruited from prisoner's camps.
 In some sectors they were even dominant, and many of them were German and Hungarian officers and soldiers with long war experience.

-A dramatic interlude that occurred in 10 July, was the defection of the social-revolutionary colonel Mikhail A. Muravyov, the newly appointed commander of the Bolshevik front on the Volga.
+A dramatic interlude occurred in 10 July.
+The social-revolutionary colonel Mikhail A. Muravyov, the newly appointed commander of the Bolshevik front on the Volga, defected.
 His agenda was a common front against the Germans together with the Czechoslovak and the Russian counter-revolutionaries but he was murdered in by Bolsheviks in Simbirsk the next morning.

 The worst set-back was the loss of Kazan on 10 September which was a turning point in war on the Volga.
 In many cases the enemy was also better equipped.
 Reserves were virtually non-existent and the Russian allies proved ineffective and unreliable.
 Amongst the exhausted legionnaires on the Volga-front demoralization crept in and it proved difficult to motivate soldiers for further participation in the civil war.
 There was also frustration with their own military leadership.
 On posters and flyers "defence minister" Rudolf Medek as recently as mid-September dreamt in writing about a march on Moscow, and this at a time when it was clear that the new front was doomed to collapse unless reinforcements arrived.
 From October the unwillingness to fight became even more pronounced as the world war drew to an end and the goal of an independent Czechoslovak state was in sight.